iiitmanikanta/TicTacToeReact/README.md

 ## Running Unit test cases

-This MVP has 3 basic unit test cases. run the follwing command from root directory to check the tests.
+This MVP has 1 basic unit test case. run the follwing command from root directory to check the tests.

 ```
 yarn test src/App.test.js